13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 • Flatten the mixture in a pie dish and chill until firm.

-• Boil the milk, add grated carrot and cook.
+• Boil the milk, add the grated carrot, and cook.
 To this add elaichi powder.

 • Once the carrots are cooked and the milk thickens, add sugar and stir until it dissolves fully.